adheeshreddy/working-Oj/QUICK_START.md

-# 🚀 Quick Start Guide - CodeVM Online Judge
+# 🚀 Quick Start Guide - AlgoNest Online Judge

 Follow these exact steps to set up and test your online judge system.